mliradelc/OCscriptToolbox/README.md

 ## How to install mod WSGI for python 3.x in Centos 7

-mod_wsgi, the WSGI server that uses apache, it can be installed directly from the Centos 7 repository, unfortunately, this version is only for Python 2.x and it will not work with applications made for Python 3.x
+mod_wsgi, the WSGI server that uses apache, install from `pip3` to have python 3.x compability.

 ```console
 $ pip3 install mod_wsgi